4.2 Documentation and Data Standards

 - Who approves changes to the standard?

-A required quality element is documented only in free text, but the report reads a structured field that clinicians rarely use.
+A required quality element is documented only in free text, but the report reads a structured field clinicians rarely use.
 What is the best governance response?

 Which statement best separates documentation standards from data standards?